lisa-lumos/Tableau/README.md

 - The quickest way to make a fast, large-scale change to all the titles in your dashboard is to change them at the workbook level.
 - Customize tooltips
 - To to reveal more details without cluttering, consider using a view in the tooltip (can set the size, format tooltip text, ).
 The viz in the tooltip is a static image.
 - You can add smooth animations (to avoid sudden jumps) to highlight changing patterns.
 Two options: Simultaneous (default, faster), or Sequential (Slower).
-Can be configured for entire workbooks or to individual sheets
+Can be configured for entire workbooks or to individual sheets.

-.

 ## 🏷 Create stories
 ### Story telling with data